Rhinostone/gina/README-4Contributors.md

-# The contributor guide
+# The contributor's guide
 > This is a document is a work in progress.
 > If you would like to contribute, you can contact us at `contact@gina.io`

 ### Installing Gina
-You cannot just install the framework with the `NPM` CLI.
-You will need to fetch sources from the [github page](https://github.com/Rhinostone/gina) since all files are not published to `NPM`.
+You __cannot__ just install the framework with the `NPM` CLI.
+You will need to fetch/fork sources from the [github page](https://github.com/Rhinostone/gina) since all files are not published to `NPM`.

 Targeted folder should be: `/usr/local/lib/node_modules/gina` Make sure you have the appropriate permissions to write.